Rhysdabeast/youtube-thumbnail-scraper/README.md

 # Running the Scraper

+1. You will first need to install the requirements in order to run the scraper.
+Run <code>pip install -r requirements.txt</code> to install the requirements.
-1. Put your Youtube API Key into the .env file.
+2. Put your Youtube API Key into the .env file.
 If you don't have a Youtube API Key use the steps above to get one.
-2. Run the scraper by using <code>python main.py</code>.
+3. Run the scraper by using <code>python main.py</code>.
-3. Enter "1" to scrape thumbnails or "2" to exit the program.
+4. Enter "1" to scrape thumbnails or "2" to exit the program.
-4. If "1" is entered you will be prompted to enter a valid Youtube channel URL like "https://www.youtube.com/c/F1".
+5. If "1" is entered you will be prompted to enter a valid Youtube channel URL like "https://www.youtube.com/c/F1".
-5. If a valid channel URL is entered then the scraper will create a folder named after the channel name and will start downloading the thumbnails.
+6. If a valid channel URL is entered then the scraper will create a folder named after the channel name and will start downloading the thumbnails.
 The filename format is <code>{title}.jpg</code>.